-> - From the data test results, you can click on the name of a data test to go directly to the LookML for the data test, or you can click on the Explore Query button to open an Explore with the query defined in the data test.
+- From the data test results, you can select the name of a data test to go directly to the LookML for the data test, or you can select the Explore Query button to open an Explore with the query defined in the data test.

-> Deploying to production
+Deploying to production

 Once you have committed changes to your branch, the Looker IDE will prompt you to merge your changes to the primary branch.
 The type of prompt you'll see in the IDE will depend on your project's configuration: